Process management (computing): Process creation

 Operating systems need some ways to create processes.
-In a very simple system designed for running only a single application (e.g., the controller in a microwave oven), it may be possible to have all the processes that will ever be needed be present when the system comes up.
+In a very simple system designed for running only a single application (e.g., the controller in a microwave oven), it may be possible to have all the processes that will ever be needed present when the system comes up.
 In general-purpose systems, however, some way is needed to create and terminate processes as needed during operation.

 There are four principal events that cause a process to be created: